nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Tue Apr 15 2025)
+### Joke of the day (Wed Apr 16 2025)
 <!-- joke -->
->Scotty in Star Trek often says 'Ye cannae change the laws of physics.'
-This is untrue.
-Chuck Norris can change the laws of physics.
-With his fists.
+>Chuck Norris can hit you so hard that he can actually alter your DNA.
+Decades from now your descendants will occasionally clutch their heads and yell 'What The Hell was That?'.
 <!-- /joke -->

-*Last update: Tue, 15 Apr 2025 00:57:33 GMT*
+*Last update: Wed, 16 Apr 2025 00:57:37 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)